← Back to 史記

 西

 In Duke Wu's ninth year, in the spring, Duke Wu together with his eldest son Kuo and youngest son Xi, went west to court King Xuan of Zhou.
 King Xuan loved Xi and wished to establish Xi as Lu's crown prince.
-Fan Zhong Shan Fu of Zhou admonished King Xuan, saying: 'Discarding the eldest and establishing the youngest is not orderly; Not orderly, will certainly violate the king's command; Violating the king's command, will certainly be punished: therefore issuing commands cannot but be orderly.
-Commands not carried out, government not established; Carried out but not orderly, the people will abandon their superiors.
+Fan Zhong Shan Fu of Zhou admonished King Xuan, saying: 'To set aside the eldest and establish the youngest is contrary to order; what is contrary to order will surely violate the king's command; what violates the king's command must be punished; therefore commands must not be issued contrary to order.
+If commands are not carried out, government cannot stand; and if they are carried out but are contrary to order, the people will abandon those above.
 Indeed, the lower serving the higher, the younger serving the elder, this is what makes for order.
 Now the Son of Heaven establishes feudal lords, setting up their youngest, this teaches the people to be contrary.
-If Lu follows this, the feudal lords will imitate it, the king's commands will be obstructed; If not following and punishing it, this is to punish the king's command oneself.
-Punishing it is also wrong, and not punishing it is also wrong.
-Your Majesty should consider the matter.'
+If Lu follows this, the feudal lords will imitate it, the king's commands will be obstructed; If Lu does not follow the command, and you punish it, this is to punish your own royal command.
+Punishing it would be wrong, and not punishing it would also be wrong.
+Your Majesty should consider the matter.”
 King Xuan did not listen, and in the end established Xi as Lu's crown prince.
 In the summer, Duke Wu returned and died.
 Xi ascended.
 This was the Duke Yi.

 19

 In Duke Yi's ninth year, Duke Yi's elder brother Kuo's son Bo Yu, together with the people of Lu, attacked and assassinated Duke Yi, and established Bo Yu as ruler.
 Bo Yu took the throne for eleven years.
 King Xuan of Zhou attacked Lu, killed its ruler Bo Yu, and inquired among the Lu nobles who could guide and harmonize the feudal lords, to make him Lu's successor.
-Fan Mu Zhong said: 'Duke Yi of Lu's younger brother Cheng is solemn and respectful, enlightened about the spirits, respectful in serving the elders; In assigning duties and administering punishments, he certainly consults the ancestral teachings and seeks advice from established precedents; He does not interfere with the matters that have been asked, and does not violate the matters that have been consulted.'
+Fan Mu Zhong said: 'Duke Yi of Lu's younger brother Cheng is solemn and respectful, enlightened about the spirits, respectful in serving the elders; In assigning duties and administering punishments, he certainly consults the ancestral teachings and seeks advice from established precedents; He does not interfere in matters that have been asked about, and does not overstep in matters on which he has been consulted.'
 King Xuan said: 'Yes, he can instruct and govern his people.'
-Thereupon he established Cheng in the Yi Palace.
+He then established Cheng in the Yi Palace.
 This was Duke Xiao.
 From this time afterward, the feudal lords frequently rebelled against the king's commands.

 20